(Paralysis; Loss of Movement)

 - Congenital (present at birth)

-- Tumor (either within the spinal cord or pushing on the spinal cord)
+- Tumor within the spinal cord or pushing on the spinal cord

 - Syrinx (a spinal cord disorder)

-Symptoms will depend on how much of the spinal cord is involved.
-Symptoms include:
+The problems a person has will depend on how much of the spinal cord is affected.
+A person may have:

 - Loss of movement or muscle control in the legs, feet, toes, or trunk